 Trapdoor spiders (Euctenizidae, Ctenizidae, etc.), are small mygalomorph spiders that occasionally feed on small terrestrial reptiles that cross their triplines.
 Trapdoors have proportionately large fangs that, in closeup images, look quite impressive.
 Although their venom is reportedly weak, some of the larger species from the Old World can be extremely defensive when even slightly provoked and the mechanical damage from the hard bite itself is apparently surprisingly painful.

 Curtain-web and funnel-web spiders (Dipluridae, Hexathelidae and Atracidae) are all formidable and potentially dangerous to deadly spiders.
 The bites of male examples of both the Sydney funnel-web spider (Atrax robustus) and the northern funnel-web spider (Hadronyche formidabilis) are full blown medical emergencies; both species are capable of killing an adult human if antivenine is not administered promptly.
 Because of its large fangs and venom volume and toxicity, the northern funnel-web spider is among the most dangerous of all spiders although - unlike the highly venomous Brazilian wandering spiders Phoneutria fera and P. nigriventer - they fortunately have a limited range.
 When fully agitated, funnel-webs will rear back and exude venom droplets to hang suspended on the ends of their their upraised, prominent fangs as a warning.

 If this threat display doesn’t scare the wombats out of you, nothing will.

-All of the large and showy tarantula species are now highly sought after for the pet trade, and spider collectors have become a surprisingly visible community since the advent of the internet.
-Like any animal keeping community its members run the full gamut from serious scientific researchers and fieldworkers to some quite eccentric fringe elements.
-A surprisingly normal - and tactful - local acquaintance who shares his apartment with a few oddball tropical insects (no spiders) recently described arachnophiles living around the San Francisco Bay Area as, “nice, but a bit dark”.
+All of the large and showy tarantula species are now highly sought after for the pet trade, and spider collectors have become a surprisingly visible group since the advent of the internet.
+Like any animal keeping community its members run the full gamut from serious scientific researchers and fieldworkers to some - ahem - shall we say eccentric fringe elements.
+A surprisingly normal - and tactful - local acquaintance who shares his apartment with a few oddball tropical insect species (no spiders) recently described arachnophiles living around the San Francisco Bay Area as, “nice, but a bit dark”.